Honda Civic Wheel Alignment Cost

 When the tires on a vehicle are not completely flat on the ground, the rolling resistance of the vehicle goes up.
 This translates to the engine being a lot less efficient, and the fuel economy is impacted.
 Aligning the suspension angles in a timely manner prevents the steering linkages and the ball joints from wearing out.

-Silver Honda Civic parked outdoors demonstrating proper honda civic wheel alignment and stance
+Silver Honda Civic parked outdoors demonstrating proper honda civic wheel alignment

 Credit: www.edmunds.com